MinecraftForge/Documentation/docs/concepts/internationalization.md

 **This I18n class can only be found on a Minecraft client!** It is intended to be used by code that only runs on the client.
 Attempts to use this on a server will throw exceptions and crash.

 - `format(String, Object...)` localizes in the client's locale with formatting.
-The first parameter is a language key, and the rest are formatting arguments for `String.format(String, Object...)`.
+The first parameter is a translation key, and the rest are formatting arguments for `String.format(String, Object...)`.

 ### `net.minecraft.util.text.translation.I18n` (deprecated)

 **This class is deprecated and should always be avoided.** It is intended to be used by code that runs on the logical server.
 Because localization should rarely happen on the server, other alternatives should be considered.

 - `translateToLocal(String)` localizes in the game's locale without formatting.
-The parameter is a language key.
+The parameter is a translation key.
 - `translateToLocalFormatted(String, Object...)` localizes in the game's locale with formatting.
-The first parameter is a language key, and the rest are used as formatting arguments for `String.format(String, Object...)`.
+The first parameter is a translation key, and the rest are used as formatting arguments for `String.format(String, Object...)`.

 ### `TextComponentTranslation`

 `TextComponentTranslation` is an `ITextComponent` that is localized and formatted lazily.
 It is very useful when sending messages to players because it will be automatically localized in their own locale.

-The first parameter of the `TextComponentTranslation(String, Object...)` constructor is a language key, and the rest are used for formatting.
+The first parameter of the `TextComponentTranslation(String, Object...)` constructor is a translation key, and the rest are used for formatting.
 The only supported format specifiers are `%s` and `%1$s`, `%2$s`, `%3$s` etc. Formatting arguments may be other `ITextComponent`s that will be inserted into the resulting formatted text with all their attributes preserved.

 ### `TextComponentHelper`